YLS-23/fewer-sensor-good-results/README.md

 ### 5.5 Evaluate the effect of eliminating of Statistically Insignificant Terms

 This can be easily implemented by replacing the fitlm(...,'quadratic') function in the Best Subset Selection program with the stepwiselm(...,'quadratic','Upper','quadratic') function.
-[To be done]
+[Still Running]

 ### 5.6 Determining Optimal Sensor Quantity and Placement